hearnderek/SqlDocumentor/Findings.md

 Using the Visitor/Strategy? patten I can walk the tree and do things with that.

 Microsoft's built-in visitor interface is a little bit too bulky for what I want, so I'll just use my own tree walker

+As long as I'm walking the tree, I can basically figure out whatever I need.
+The hardest part is predicting how MS with tokenize everything.